opensafely/documentation/docs/copiloting-service.md

 - support with the construction of the required patient cohort
 - support with the identification of clinical/demographic variables of interest
 - support with identifying or building codelists on [opencodelists.org](https://www.opencodelists.org/)
-- help with navigating [docs.opensafely.org](https://docs.opensafely.org) to find necessary documentation and policies
+- help with navigating [the OpenSAFELY documentation](https://docs.opensafely.org) to find necessary documentation and policies
-- help with navigating [github.com/opensafely](https://github.com/opensafely) to find helpful examples
+- help with navigating [the OpenSAFELY GitHub repository](https://github.com/opensafely) to find helpful examples
 - advice on implementing quality assurance steps
 - advice on disclosure control and redaction as carried out by our output checking service
 - help with troubleshooting errors when running the study locally or on the server